JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 player.moveTo(UP, byInches = 42)
 ```

-Here's how  some methods of `kotlin.Any` are mapped to Swift/Objective-C:
+Here's how  the `kotlin.Any` functions are mapped to Swift/Objective-C:

 | Kotlin       | Swift          | Objective-C   |
 |--------------|----------------|---------------|